Kentik for AWS

 - On the resulting Public Clouds page, click the Add AWS Cloud button at top, which takes you to the Monitor your AWS Cloud page.

 At this point we’ve completed the setup process.
-On the Admin » Clouds page, you should now be able to see the Clouds list changes described in Clouds in the Portal.
+On the Settings » Public Clouds page, you should now be able to see the changes to the Cloud Exports list that are described in Cloud Exports in the Portal.
 As time passes and flow records from the VPC are ingested into Kentik you’ll be able to use the names of your cloud devices as group-by and/or filter values for the Device Name dimension in Kentik queries.